Irish horse racing is an amazing experience and part of the cultural fabric of the country.

-- When are you looking to visit?
+When are you looking to visit?

-- How much are you prepared to pay for admission to the course – although most are very reasonably priced.
+How much are you prepared to pay for admission to the course – although most are very reasonably priced.

-- Are you hoping to attend a major event on the global racing stage or local race meetings?
+Are you hoping to attend a major event on the global racing stage or local race meetings?

-- How will you get to the racecourse?
+How will you get to the racecourse?
 Will you need parking on-site or accessible public transport links and a bus shuttle to the course?

 Are you looking for a conventional horseshoe circuit, or something a little quirkier?

-- What section would you like to sit in – the paddocks or a private box?
+What section would you like to sit in – the paddocks or a private box?

 For many non-Irish nationals, Dublin is the beating heart of the country.
-That works well for horse racing fans; meetings are among the most popular sporting events in the Irish capital, and it is comparatively simple to reach Dublin through a range of transport means.
+That works well for racing fans; meetings are among the most popular sporting events in the Irish capital, and it is comparatively simple to reach Dublin through a range of transport means.

 Here are the racecourses closest to Dublin:

 Leopardstown (8 miles from the city centre)

 Fairyhouse (18 miles from the city centre)

 This does not, in any way, diminish the qualities of other racecourses in Ireland.
 As discussed, every site has its own charm and range of benefits.

 Northern Ireland Racecourses

-There are two main horse racing tracks in Northern Ireland – Downpatrick and Down Royal.
-These racecourses boast state of the art facilities and some of the most important equestrian events in Irish horse racing.
+These Northern Ireland racecourses boast state of the art facilities and some of the most important equestrian events in Irish horse racing.